kevinolega/callcentertrainingtips/_posts/2014-06-16-five-communication-skills.md

 ---
 Communication skills are one of the most important life skills we don't practice very often.

-If you are good at communicating, you can land yourself a job, impart your lessons to others and generally get other people to understand what you're trying to say.
+If you are good at communicating, you can land a job, impart your lessons to others and generally get other people to understand what you're trying to say.

 Here are some tips that can help you improve your communication skills.